 There are two kinds of liver injuries that are caused by drug use.
 Nonidiosyncratic liver injuries, like Tylenol for example, are predictable injuries.
-We know that Tylenol is dose responsive and that too much Tylenol can cause a liver injury.
-Idiosyncratic hepatoxicty, which accounts for 11% of these cases, is completely unpredictable.
+We know that Tylenol is dose-responsive and that too much Tylenol can cause a liver injury.
+Idiosyncratic hepatotoxicity, which accounts for 11% of these cases, is completely unpredictable.

 Who Is at Risk?

 We are all at risk for hepatic drug reactions.
 But some of us are at greater risk than others.
 Thankfully, children draw a break — problems are rare.
 The elderly do not fare as well.
-Women seem to at greater risk then men.
+Women seem to be at greater risk than men.
 Not surprisingly, those with a drinking problem are also at greater risk because of the toll drinking takes on the entire hepatic system.

 Who is responsible in cases like this?
-Sometimes, it is the drug manufacturer because they knew or should have known of the risk of the drug and have either never have put it on the market or a warning should have been placed that properly advised doctors and patients of the risk.
+Sometimes, it is the drug manufacturer because they knew or should have known of the risk of the drug and have either never put it on the market or a warning should have been placed that properly advised doctors and patients of the risk.

 It was known in 2002 that there were over 56,000 ER visits, 26,000 hospital stays, and 458 deaths from acetaminophen.
 McNeil also knew something else important: almost a quarter of the people taking the drug were using more than the recommended dosage.
 McNeil failed to issue a meaningful warning.

 If a meaningful warning was issued, then it is the doctors who have to step up and make sure the patient is a candidate for the drug given the patient’s condition and the risk of the drugs for that particular patient.